danehobrecht/shadowtu.be/README.md

     pip install -r requirements.txt

-ShadowTube does not process, read, or store the contents of comments inputted and script verification is encouraged.'
+ShadowTube does not process, read, or store the contents of comments inputted and script verification is encouraged.